 Another reason why you should learn the Japanese language?
 The Japanese people!

 Sure, the Japanese are open-minded and accepting for the most part, but they’d really appreciate it if you put forth that extra effort to communicate with them in their native language.
-Also, fortunately, there are plenty of Japanese natives who really want to practice and improve their English, so finding someone to practice with will be a cinch.
+Also, fortunately, there are plenty of Japanese native speakers who really want to practice and improve their English, so finding someone to practice speaking Japanese with will be a breeze.

 This is actually a guaranteed way to excel at your first benefit to learning Japanese listed above.
 There is no faster way to develop a cultural understanding of the Japanese language than through a native Japanese friend!